BroadbandForum/usp-test/01-messages-and-path-names.md

       }
       ```

-3. Allow the EUT to send a GetResp.
+4. Allow the EUT to send a GetResp.

 ### Test Metrics

-1. The EUT's sends a SetResp.
+1. The EUT sends a SetResp.

 2. The SetResp contains at least one UpdatedObjectResult that has an
     OperationStatus that is an element of type OperationSuccess.
 The
     OperationSuccess contains a single UpdateInstanceResult, with the
-    affected_path equal to 'Device.LocalAgent.Subscription.&lt;instance
+    `affected_path` equal to 'Device.LocalAgent.Subscription.<instance
-    number&gt;.', and a single entry in the updated_params map
+    number>.', and a single entry in the `updated_params` map
     containing 'NotifRetry' as the key.

-3. The retrieved value matches the value set in the param_settings
+3. The retrieved value matches the value set in the `param_settings`
     element.

 ## 1.23 Set message with path that matches no objects